pivotal/docs-platform-automation/docs/inputs-outputs.md

 ### telemetry

-The `config` input for the [collect-telemetry][collect-telemetry] task can be used with a `telemetry.yml` file to collect data for Pivotal so they can learn and measure results in order to put customer experience at the forefront of their product decisions.
+The `config` input for the [collect-telemetry][collect-telemetry] task can be used with a `telemetry.yml` file to collect data for VMware so they can learn and measure results in order to put customer experience at the forefront of their product decisions.
 The configuration of the `telemetry.yml` looks like this: